Skip to main content

 export default defineThemeConfig({

-site: 'https://my-awesome-site.com',
+site: 'https://nordlys.fjelloverflow.dev',

 navbarItems: [

-{ label: 'Blog', href: '/posts' },
+{ label: 'Blog', href: '/posts/' },

-{ label: 'Projects', href: '/projects' },
+{ label: 'Projects', href: '/projects/' },

-{ label: 'Tags', href: '/tags' },
+{ label: 'Tags', href: '/tags/' },

-{ label: 'About', href: '/about' },
+{ label: 'About', href: '/about/' },

 {